MicrochipTech/fpga-hls-examples/Training2/readme.md

 contention free pragma.
-Notice on line 34 that the contention free pragma is also applied to the input and output valid signals as well because there are only two users for each and the users’ writes will never overlap, similar to the producer consumer case we saw in Section 7.1.1.
+Notice on line 34 that the contention free pragma is also applied to the input and output valid signals as well because there are only two users for each and the users’ writes will never overlap, similar to the producer consumer case we saw in the [section 'Producer Consumer Example'](#producer-consumer-example).

 ```
 10  // Tensors outputs of each layer in the CNN.